whatsnowplaying/whats-now-playing/docs/filter.rst

    :target: images/filter.png
    :alt: Filter Settings

-Some DJ Pools add extra identifiers to track titles.
-Now Playing has the ability to remove extra text from the title of a track using `Python-style regular expressions <https://docs.python.org/3/howto/regex.html>`_ .
+Some DJ Pools add extra identifiers to track titles.  **What's Now Playing** has the ability to remove extra text from the title of a track using `Python-style regular expressions <https://docs.python.org/3/howto/regex.html>`_ .